soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-Director-DestinyActivityGraphArtElementDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-These Art Elements are meant to represent one-off visual effects overlaid on the map.Currently, we do not have a pipeline to import the assets for these overlays, so this infoexists as a placeholder for when such a pipeline exists (if it ever will)
+These Art Elements are meant to represent one-off visual effects overlaid on the map.
+Currently, we do not have a pipeline to import the assets for these overlays, so this info exists as a placeholder for when such a pipeline exists (if it ever will)

 ## Schema
 * **Schema Type:** Definition